harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 set of `elementary_gates` accordingly in the above sample code.
 For more such 2-qubit and 3-qubit gate decompositions, with and without the universal unitary in the elementary gates, refer to "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples)" folder.

 !!! warning
-    Note that [QuantumCircuitOpt.jl](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
+    Note that [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
 This combinatiorial optimization problem is known to be NP-hard to compute in the size of `num_qubits`, `maximum_depth` and `elementary_gates`.

 !!! tip
-    Run times of QuantumCircuitOpt's mathematical formulations are significantly faster using [Gurobi](https://www.gurobi.com) as the mixed-integer programming (MIP) solver.
+    Run times of [QCOpt](https://github.com/harshangrjn/QuantumCircuitOpt.jl)'s mathematical formulations are significantly faster using [Gurobi](https://www.gurobi.com) as the mixed-integer programming (MIP) solver.
 Note that this solver's individual-usage license is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.

 # Extracting results
-The run commands (for example, `run_QCModel`) in QuantumCircuitOpt return detailed results in the form of a dictionary.
+The run commands (for example, `run_QCModel`) in QCOpt return detailed results in the form of a dictionary.
 This dictionary can be saved for further processing as follows,

 ```julia
 results = QCOpt.run_QCModel(params, qcm_optimizer)
 ```
-For example, for decomposing the above controlled-Z gate, the QuantumCircuitOpt's runtime and the optimal objective value (minimum depth) can be accessed using,
+For example, for decomposing the above controlled-Z gate, the QCOpt's runtime and the optimal objective value (minimum depth) can be accessed using,
 ```julia
 results["solve_time"]
 results["objective"]